usgs/groundmotion-processing/docs/processing-steps/retrieve.md

  - The Iranian Road, Housing & Urban Development Research Center (BHRC) provides partially  processed triggered strong motion sensor data on their website.

-Data from some of these services (FDSN, GeoNet, KNET, and NSMN at the time of this writing) can be downloaded automatically using `gmprocess`.
+Data from some of these services (FDSN, KNET, and NSMN at the time of this writing) can be downloaded automatically using `gmprocess`.
 Iran provides a web interface for downloading data (with a usage/citation agreement).
 Taiwan does not currently provide public access to their.
 CESMD